OpenBB-finance/OpenBB/website/content/terminal/forecasting/_index.md

 └───────┴────────┴────────┴────────┴────────┴───────────┴──────────────┘
 ```

-Let's use a simple **Probablistic Exponential Smoothing Model** to predict the close price.
+Let's use a simple **Probabilistic Exponential Smoothing Model** to predict the close price.
 Keep in mind all models are perform automatic histoical backtesting before providing future forecasts.

 Note: All models forecaste `close` by default.